Ohio (Crosby, Stills, Nash & Young song): Lyrics and reception

-The lyrics help evoke the turbulent mood of horror, outrage, and shock in the wake of the shootings, especially the line "four dead in Ohio," repeated throughout the song.
-"Tin soldiers and Nixon coming" refers to the Kent State shootings, where Ohio National Guard officers shot and killed four students during a protest against the Vietnam War.
+"Tin soldiers and Nixon coming" refers to the May 4, 1970 Kent State shootings, where Ohio National Guard officers shot and killed four students during a protest against the Vietnam War.
+The shootings happened following several days of protests and clashes, including the arson of a building on campus.
 Crosby once stated that Young keeping Nixon's name in the lyrics was "the bravest thing I ever heard."
-The American counterculture took the group as its own after this song, giving the four a status as leaders and spokesmen they would enjoy to a varying extent for the rest of the decade.
+The American counterculture of the 1960s responded positively to the song and saw the musicians as spokespersons for their ideas.
+The lyrics help evoke a mood of horror, outrage, and shock in the wake of the shootings, especially the line "four dead in Ohio", repeated throughout the song.

-After the single's release, it was banned from some AM radio stations including in the state of Ohio, because of the challenge to the Nixon Administration but received airplay on underground FM stations in larger cities and college towns.
-Today, the song receives regular airplay on classic rock stations.
+Based on opinion polling the day after the shooting, a majority of the American public placed the greatest blame for the violence on protestors rather than National Guard members.
+After the single's release, it was banned from some AM radio stations including in the state of Ohio, but received airplay on underground FM stations in larger cities and college towns.
+More recently, the song has received regular airplay on classic rock stations.
 The song was selected as the 395th Greatest Song of All Time by Rolling Stone in 2010.
 In 2009, the song was inducted into the Grammy Hall of Fame.